 Church means a permanent freestanding building located in an area designated for such use by the zoning ordinances where persons regularly assemble for religious worship, which shall be publicly designated as a church, but does not include a residence or place of business also used for religious purposes.

-Code enforcement officer means a certified peace officer, as defined by state law, appointed by the mayor and council to enforce this chapter.
+Code enforcement inspector means an Authorized City Official appointed by the mayor and council or city administrator to enforce this chapter.

 College means only such state, county, city, church or other colleges which teach the subjects commonly taught in the common colleges of this state.

+Designated Agent means the person designated by the licensee in his application for a permit to sell alcoholic beverages

 Distance means the distance as established in section 6-103 of this chapter.

+Drink and mixed drink mean any alcoholic beverage served for consumption on the premises, which may or may not be diluted by water or other substance in solution.

 Eating establishment means an establishment which is licensed to sell distilled spirits, malt beverages, or wines and which derives at least 50 percent of its total annual gross food and beverage sale from the sale of prepared meals or food.

 Family means any person related to the holder of a license within the first degree of consanguinity or affinity as determined according to civil law.

+Freight depot shall mean the Dalton Freight Depot located at 305 South Depot Street together with that portion of South Depot Street between Cuyler Street and East Morris Street.

+Hotel means a building or other structure kept, used, maintained, advertised and held out to the public to be a place where food is actually served and consumed and sleeping accommodations are offered for adequate pay to travelers and guests, whether transient, permanent or residential, in which 40 or more rooms are used for the sleeping accommodations of such guests, such sleeping accommodations being conducted in the same building or in separate buildings or structures used in connection therewith that are on the same premises and are a part of the hotel operation.
+Motels meeting the qualifications set out in this definition for hotels shall be classified in the same category as hotels.

+Hotel Lounge means a separate room located in a hotel, as defined in this section.

 License means the authorization by the mayor and council to engage in the sale of alcoholic beverages on the premises.

-Licensee means a person, real or artificial, holding any class of license issued under this chapter.
+Licensee means an individual, firm, partnership, joint venture, association, social club, fraternal organization, joint stock company, corporation, nonprofit corporation or cooperative nonprofit membership, estate, trust, business trust, receiver, trustee, syndicate or any other group or combination acting as a unit, plural as well as singular number, who holds any class of permit issued under this chapter.

 Local caterer or concessionaire means a person, other than the preferred caterer and concessionaire, whose principal business is to cater meals or other food items for functions located off the caterer's premises, who maintains a permanent office within the county and who meets the citizenship and residency requirements of section 6-105 of this chapter.

+Mall means an enclosed indoor area containing common areas and discrete businesses and stores primarily devoted to the retail sale of goods and services; and a mall must have all of the following: (i) public restrooms; and (ii) a minimum of one (1) restaurant, as defined in this section.

-Lounge means a separate room connected with, a part of or adjacent to a restaurant, as defined in this section, or located in a hotel, provided that the seating capacity of the lounge shall not exceed that of its connected restaurant.
+Mall Lounge means a separate room located in a mall, as defined in this section.

 Micro-brewery means a facility using traditional brewing practices to produce less than 5,000 barrels of malt beverage annually.